Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Tipo 00

-With those bewitching 55th-floor views to distract you, your eyes might wander from your partner at Vue de Monde.
+With those bewitching 55th-floor views to distract you, your eyes might wander from your partner at Vue de monde.
 But don’t worry, they’ll be busy admiring the menu at this fine dining icon.
-Australian ingredients star in dishes like mud crab with saffron and chocolate soufflé with billy tea ice cream.
+Australian ingredients star in hearty dishes like red kangaroo or the chocolate soufflé with billy tea ice cream.

 Aru

-The wood-fired hearth sets the tone at Aru, from the pan-Asian cuisine to the room’s sensual warmth.
+The wood-fired hearth sets the tone at Aru, from the modern Asian cuisine to the room’s sensual warmth.
 Intimacy is on tap too, with fellow diners draped in shadows cast by clever spotlights.
-Fire-tempered dishes emerging from the open kitchen include small plates of cured yellowtail.
-Share salmon with oyster mushrooms, and scorched mango pavlova for dessert.
+Fire-tempered dishes emerging from the open kitchen include small plates of torched yellowtail.
+Share barramundi garnished with fresh dill, and caramelised cheesecake for dessert.

 Woman eating a desert with a cocktail.